 Drawing will take place in late August.

-Drawing results will be posted online the last week of August.
+Drawing results will be posted online the week following.

-Winners will receive their access permit and boundary map through the mail.
+Winners will receive their access permit through the mail.

 There is no fee to enter this drawing.